brosie00/sas_workstation_install_config/Determine Needed SAS Hotfixes.md

 # IRS Machine

-1. From an IRS windows machine,  Generate a DeploymentRegistry.txt and a DeploymentRegistry.html file for your SAS deployment as described in SAS Note 35968.
+1. From an IRS windows machine with an existing SAS installation, generate a DeploymentRegistry.txt and a DeploymentRegistry.html file.
+The full method is described in SAS Note 35968.
 The default output will report only the current release of product components which are installed in the IRS windows machine's current SASHOME.
 ```
     java -jar "C:\Program Files\SASHome\deploymntreg\sas.tools.viewregistry.jar"